Cintia0528/Cintia0528/README.md

 🌍 Globetrotting Strategic Thinker | Merging Management and Data Science 💼
 </p>

-Hello there!
-I'm Cintia, a strategic mind who thrives on challenges, currently as an aspiring Data Scientist.

-With 6 years of experience in consulting and management, including IT Project Management, and supported by my business administration and management degree, I've nurtured a passion for consistently pushing my limits to discover where the journey takes me.

-My passion for numbers and solving puzzles is rivaled only by my passion for fostering teamwork.
-With experiences spanning 8 countries on 3 continents, I bring a cultural sensitivity and adaptability to the table.

-Join me as I embark on the journey to bridge the worlds of management and data science, aiming to apply my diverse experiences in driving innovative, data-driven decisions.
-Let's explore these exciting horizons together! 🌟
+Hi there!
+I'm Cintia, a strategic thinker with a passion for solving complex problems through data.
+With 6+ years of experience in consulting, IT project management, and training, I thrive on breaking down challenges into actionable insights.

+My background spans 8 countries across 3 continents, where I’ve honed my ability to adapt, collaborate, and lead in diverse environments.
+I’m now channeling this global experience into big data and machine learning, bridging the worlds of business strategy and data science. 🌟

 <p align="left">
 </p>